benwitte/311_analsysis/README.md

 # 311 Resolution Analysis

+### Note: All Analysis Conducted by New York City Counsel.
+This is a copy of original repository, found here: https://github.com/NewYorkCityCouncil/311_analysis

 ## Objective

 Utilize 311 data, publicly available via New York City's Open Data Portal, to analyze the efficiency in agency's responses to service requests